russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Who should read Moody Bitches

-• Women seeking to understand and navigate their fluctuating moods.
+Women seeking to understand their emotional health.

-• Individuals curious about the impact of hormones on mood.
+Individuals curious about the impact of medication.